scrapy-plugins/scrapy-zyte-api/README.rst

 You can see the full list of parameters in the `Zyte API Specification
 <https://docs.zyte.com/zyte-api/openapi.html#zyte-openapi-spec>`_.

-On the other hand, you could also control it on a per request basis by setting the ``zyte_api`` key in `Request.meta <https://docs.scrapy.org/en/latest/topics/request-response.html#scrapy.http.Request.meta>`_.
+On the other hand, you could also control it on a per-request basis by setting the ``zyte_api`` key in `Request.meta <https://docs.scrapy.org/en/latest/topics/request-response.html#scrapy.http.Request.meta>`_.
-When doing so, it will override any parameters that was set in the ``ZYTE_API_DEFAULT_PARAMS`` setting.
+When doing so, it will override any parameters set in the ``ZYTE_API_DEFAULT_PARAMS`` setting.

 .. code-block:: python